 Function of vitamin D

-The active form of vitamin D has various effects on different systems including the renal system, skeletal system and the gastrointestinal system and regulates absorption as well as excretion of calcium and phosphate.
+The active form of vitamin D has various effects on different systems including the renal, skeletal, and gastrointestinal systems, and regulates the absorption and excretion of calcium and phosphate.

-Calcium is absorbed in the small intestine by two general mechanisms: a transcellular active transport process, located largely in the duodenum and upper jejunum; and a paracellular, passive process mediated by facilitated diffusion that functions throughout the length of the intestine.
+Calcium is absorbed in the small intestine by 2 general mechanisms: a transcellular active transport process located largely in the duodenum and upper jejunum, and a paracellular, passive process mediated by facilitated diffusion that functions throughout the length of the intestine.

 When calcium intake is low, transcellular calcium transport accounts for a substantial fraction of the absorbed calcium.
-When calcium intake is high, transcellular active transport accounts for only a minor portion of the absorbed calcium, because of the short sojourn time and because CaT1 and CaBP, both rate-limiting, are downregulated when calcium intake is high.
-Biosynthesis of CaBP is fully and CaT1 function is approximately 90% vitamin D-dependent.
+When calcium intake is high, transcellular active transport accounts for only a minor portion of the absorbed calcium, because of the short transit time and because CaT1 and CaBP, which are both rate-limiting, are downregulated when calcium intake is high.
+Biosynthesis of CaBP is fully vitamin D-dependent, while the CaT1 function is approx. 90% vitamin D-dependent.
 Phosphate absorption in the intestines is also enhanced by vitamin D.

-In the kidneys, Vit D promotes absorption of both calcium and phosphate by the epithelial cells of the renal tubules.
-This is unlike the effects of parathyroid hormone on the kidney which promotes absorption of calcium but promotes phosphate excretion.
-We shall later see the effects of the hormone on bone in developing diseases such as rickets.
+In the kidneys, vitamin D promotes the absorption of both calcium and phosphate by the epithelial cells of the renal tubules.
+This is unlike the effects of parathyroid hormone on the kidney which promotes calcium absorption but phosphate excretion.
+The effects of the hormone on bone in the development of diseases such as rickets are discussed later.

-In bone, vitamin D in high quantities causes resorption of bone.
+In bone, vitamin D in high quantities causes bone resorption.
 Without it, the effect of parathyroid hormone on bone resorption is significantly reduced.
-Thus it helps in the cumulative effect of the parathyroid hormone.
-In small amounts, Vit D enhances bone mineralization.
-Thus, in small quantities it enhances the deposition of calcium and phosphate on the bone.
+Thus, it helps in the cumulative effect of parathyroid hormone.
+In small amounts, vitamin D enhances bone mineralization.
+Thus, in small quantities, it enhances the deposition of calcium and phosphate in the bone.

 Differential Analysis of Vitamin D Dysfunction and Deficiency